isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2A

-"Every child deserves to be acknowledged and every learner deserves to be educated."
+Every child deserves to be acknowledged and every learner deserves to be educated.

 [**nur_syafawani_amira_kamal@schools.gov.sg**](mailto:nur_syafawani_amira_kamal@schools.gov.sg)